-The Risk Management & Compliance Committee, directly reporting to the Board of Directors and headed by the President, supervises compliance matters globally for the entire Fujitsu Group, in accordance with our Basic Policy on Establishment of Internal Control System.
-The Risk Management & Compliance Committee is responsible for and has appointed a Chief Risk Management & Compliance Officer (CRCO) who executes the committee's decisions concerning compliance and also works to raise awareness of and compliance with our Fujitsu Way Code of Conduct throughout the Group by establishing the Global Compliance Program and coordinate with the Region Risk Management & Compliance Committee set up in each region as a lower committee.
+The Risk Management & Compliance Committee, directly reporting to the Board of Directors and headed by the President, oversees compliance globally for the Fujitsu Group, in accordance with our Basic Policy on Establishment of Internal Control System.
+The Risk Management & Compliance Committee raises awareness and secures compliance with Fujitsu Way Code of Conduct throughout the Group by appointing a Chief Risk Management & Compliance Officer (CRCO) who executes the committee's decisions concerning compliance, establishing the Global Compliance Program, and coordinating with the Region Risk Management & Compliance Committee set up in each region as a subcommittee.

 The Risk Management & Compliance Committee and the Region Risk Management & Compliance Committees monitor the implementation status of the Global Compliance Program on a periodical basis and report to the Board of Directors.
+Under the top management's initiative and supervision, internal rules, training, and oversight systems required for compliance with laws and regulations concerning the business activities of the Fujitsu Group are implemented and operated.